 The “corrected” photos are still perspectivally sound.
-The only difference is that the viewpoint is no longer centered on the photo but has moved down with the horizon line.
-(The viewpoint always lies on a plane that cuts perpendicularly through the picture plane and includes the horizon line.)
+The only difference is that the viewpoint is no longer centered on the photo but has moved down with the horizon.
+(The viewpoint now lies on a plane that includes the horizon and forms a right angle with the image plane.)

 The straight-verticals convention works nicely with the preferred display mode for photographs: in tasteful frames on a vertical wall.
 The display ensures that real-world verticals and verticals in the photograph are parallel and that the image horizon is level.
 This makes it possible to view the photographic space as continuous with the real space occupied by the viewer.
 The same continuity would obtain if we hung perspectivally “uncorrected” photos at the appropriate angle, like skylight windows in a pitched roof.
 But I am not aware of anyone ever having done this.

-There are some bits of practical advice for depicting space that can be drawn from what I have said so far.
+There are some bits of practical advice for depicting space that can be drawn from the discussion.

 1. Use the least extreme wide-angle lens you can.